 Vitamin C limits the damage induced by ultraviolet (UV) light exposure.
 V.C. is not a “sunscreen” because it does not absorb light in the UVA or UVB spectrum.
 Rather, the antioxidant activity of vitamin C protects against UV-induced damage caused by free radicals.
 Vitamin C transport proteins are increased in keratinocytes in response to UV light, suggesting an increased need for V.C. uptake for adequate protection.

-UV light decreases vitamin C content of skin, an effect that is dependent on the intensity and duration of UV exposure.
+UV light decreases the vitamin C content of the skin, an effect that is dependent on the intensity and duration of UV exposure.
 In cultured keratinocytes, the addition of V.C. reduces UV-related DNA damage and lipid peroxidation, limits the release of pro-inflammatory cytokines, and protects against apoptosis.
 Vitamin C also modulates redox-sensitive cell signaling in cultured skin cells and consequently increases cell survival following UV exposure.

-Boost Effectiveness of Sunscreen
+Boost the Effectiveness of Sunscreen

 While protecting your skin against sun damage on its own, you will still need to apply sunscreen.
 UV rays are extremely harmful, and you want to give your body as much protection as possible.

 Vitamin C is worth applying with or before the application of your sunscreen.
 V.C. for skin will boost the effectiveness and help it get into the lower layers of your skin.
 Your cells will be protected from future damage.
-The vitamin C for skin is a good layer of protection against the UV rays and helps prevent and treat ultraviolet (UV) induced photodamage.
+Vitamin C for skin is a good layer of protection against the UV rays and helps prevent and treat ultraviolet (UV) induced photodamage.

 Many sunscreens will now come with vitamin C added to it.
 You can make your own, How to make Homemade Sunscreen or you can opt for your normal sunscreen.
 Just apply some homemade vitamin C skin cream before your sunscreen application to help boost the effectiveness.

-Symptoms of vitamin C deficiency (knowns as scurvy) appear once plasma concentrations of ascorbic acid drop below 10 micromolar (μM), a level that can be prevented by consuming as little as 10 mg of ascorbic acid daily.
+Symptoms of vitamin C deficiency (knowns as scurvy) appear once plasma concentrations of the ascorbic acid drop below 10 micromolar (μM), a level that can be prevented by consuming as little as 10 mg of ascorbic acid daily.
 Cutaneous manifestations of scurvy result from declines in collagen synthesis, leading to disruption of connective tissue and fragility of blood vessels.
 Early symptoms in the skin include a thickening of the stratum corneum and spots of small subcutaneous bleeding.
 As scurvy progresses, wound healing is impaired due to the loss of mature collagen, which allows wounds to remain open.
-Skin lesions caused by vitamin C deficiency are remediated by an adequate intake of V.C..
+Skin lesions caused by vitamin C deficiency are remediated by an adequate intake of V.C.